snairdesai/COVIDDominance/data/README.md

 **Final Data**

-1. Oxford_V1 is the preliminary dataset (pdataframe) used for our analysis.
+1. Oxford_V1 is the primary dataset used for our analysis.
 It includes the following covariates, which are also described and labelled in the Markdown file (I only describe the most relevant variables below; please the WP or Markdown for a complete breakdown):

     A. Total_Cases_Country --> Cumulative COVID-19 cases recorded for each country, per day (*JHU CSSE*).